galaban/partroxis/README.md

 partroxis guide       -- turn the guides on or off from within the maze partroxis return      -- return to the last explored room in the maze partroxis reset       -- reset the internal cache.

+INSTALL

+To add this to the MuschClient, just download the Galabans_Partroxis_Plugin.xml file and drop it into your Mushclient's "plugin" directory.
+Restart your MushClient and it will load.